 Q: Can teams compete with students from multiple schools / campuses?

 Q: What about the questions?
-If you’re based in the USA, then this would have too much US history, right?
+If you’re from the USA, then this would have too much US history, right?

 A: Not at all!
 Actually, about 25% of our questions will reference Asian history, 20-25% will reference North and South American history, and 25-30% will reference medieval and modern European history.
 The remaining 25% of the questions will reference ancient history, African history, the history of Australia and Oceania, and questions that reference multiple parts of the world together.